JanBessai/ecoop2021artifacts/README.md

 Full Benchmark results are included in an [Excel spreadsheet](documentation/Benchmark.xlsx),

-All values in this summary table are the mean results from the full execution referenced above.
+All values in this summary table are the mean results from the full execution referenced above conducted on a Windows 10 machine.
+The numbers vary on a Linux platform.
+The key point is that CoCo Java compares very closely to the runtime performance of the Expression Problem Trivially solution.
+These benchmarks were executed within the ScalaMeter testing framework (https://scalameter.github.io) to guard against unpredictable JVM behavior.

 The following table evaluates the time to evaluate an expression tree of a given depth.
 The number of individual data types in the tree is